emca-it/OP5-Documentation/op5_docs/00-03-02-Reports.md

         ![](images/16482315/16679234.png) \

     8. It is possible to include a Summary Report with the SLA report.
-For more information about summary reports, see [Alert summary - Top alert producers](Events-and-logs_16482316.html#Eventsandlogs-Alertsummary-Topalertproducers)
+For more information about summary reports, see Alert summary - Top alert producers.

         ![](images/16482315/16679233.png) \